andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

     control.getInputMap().registerKey(KeyBinding.shortcut(KeyCode.SPACE), this::showAutoCompletionPopup);
 ```

-This mechanism provides a simpler way for application to add a key mapping to a Control as compared with
+This mechanism provides a simpler way for an application to add a key mapping to a `Control` as compared with
 adding a key event handler.
 The application mapping takes precedence over any existing mappings created by the skin.